Ketamine Research Institute Training Program

 2023 "Mini-Fellowship" Course Schedule

-October 19th through the 21st - Six available openings
+January 18th through the 20th - Four available openings

 *The demand for training in ketamine infusion therapy among clinicians has been overwhelming in the last year.
 This is due to the rapidly growing recognition of ketamine as a safe and effective treatment option for a variety of mental health conditions, including depression, anxiety, and PTSD.
 Clinicians are eager to learn how to administer this innovative and effective treatment to their patients, and as a result, we have seen a significant increase in the number of requests for training.